-In accordance with Government Auditing Standards, I have also issued my report dated April 14, 2023 on my consideration of Family Center of Hope's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, and grant agreements and other matters.
-The purpose of that report is solely to describe the scope of my testing of internal control over financial reporting and compliance and the results of that testing, and not to provide an opinion on the effectiveness of Family Center of Hope's internal control over financial reporting or on compliance.
-That report is an integral part of an audit performed in accordance with Government Auditing Standards in considering Family Center of Hope's internal control over financial reporting and compliance.
+In accordance, with Government Auditing Standards, I have also issued my report dated July 30, 2023 Except for Note 1, as to which the date is October 20, 2023, on my consideration of Family Center of Hope's internal control over financial reporting and on my tests of its compliance with certain provisions of laws, regulations, contracts, grant agreements, and other matters.
+The purpose of that report is to describe the scope of my testing of internal control over financial reporting and not to provide an opinion on internal control over financial report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Family Center of Hope's internal control over financial reporting and compliance.